Charank18/vibe/README.md

 ## Quick Start

-For detailed setup instructions and comprehensive guides for both developers and end users, please refer to our [Documentation(In Progress)](https://continuousactivelearning.github.io/vibe/).
+For detailed setup instructions and comprehensive guide for both developers and end users, please refer to our [Documentation(In Progress)](https://continuousactivelearning.github.io/vibe/).

 ## License